hundredyearfarms/Hundred-Year-Farms/README.md

 Some reasons for our transition to agroforestry are listed below:

-- Productivity: Trees will reduce the higher wind speeds expected in the future and they will slow drainage from more extreme rainfall, both of which will help control soil erosion.
-The lower wind speeds will also reduce damage to wind sensitive crops and, while increased tree shade will slow the growth of some crops, it will be beneficial to others as mid-afternoons become hotter.
+- Productivity: Trees in rows will reduce the higher wind speeds expected in the future and they will slow drainage from more extreme rainfall, both of which will help control soil erosion.

 - Biodiversity: Mitigates climate induced pest and fire risks while making the property more interesting to live on or visit.

-- Diversified outputs: Greenhouses and higher-value trees can provide income independent of field crops.
+- Diversified outputs: Greenhouses and higher-value trees can provide income independent of the field crop.

 - Timing: Higher-value trees should be planted before changes to climate make them more difficult to establish.